-Mitragyna speciosa, or kratom for short, is widely burned for its anxiolytic qualities.
+Mitragyna speciosa, or kratom for short, is widely purchased for its aromatic quality.
 In recent years, it has taken on a massive reputation among herbalists, naturopaths and curious noot nuts as one of the most potent nootropics.

 But kratom isn’t the only awesome compound out there for an all-natural good time .
 While kratom is largely considered to be the most powerful noot around, there are other great plants and extracts that can do the trick.